josdem/hugo/content/techtalk/java/csv_apache_commons.md

 description = "Apache Commons CSV Commons software library provides a write and read files funtionality in variations of the Comma Separated Value (CSV) format."
 +++

-Apache Commons CSV Commons software library provides a write and read files funtionality in variations of the Comma Separated Value (CSV) format, for more information go [here](https://commons.apache.org/proper/commons-csv/).
-This time I will show how to write/read CSV tab delimeted files in java.
-First we need to create a Java basic project this time using [lazybones](https://github.com/pledbrook/lazybones).
+Apache Commons CSV makes write and read file funtionality easy whether is Comma or Tab Separated (CSV) format, for more information go [here](https://commons.apache.org/proper/commons-csv/).
+This time we will review how to write/read CSV tab delimeted files in java.
+Let's create a Java basic project structure using [lazybones](https://github.com/pledbrook/lazybones).

 ```bash
 lazybones create java-basic csv-apache-commons